Pollution Prevention Planning Support Tools

 What information must be submitted?

-All Declarations and Interim Progress Reports are publicly posted on Environment Canada’s Pollution Prevention Planning Web site.
+Declarations and Interim Progress Reports are filed online and are publicly posted on Environment Canada's Pollution Prevention Planning website.

 Want to know more?

 Here are some additional sources of information on P2 planning:

 Innovative Measures Section